dcayll/dcayll.github.io/_book-notes/Dalio-Principles-for-dealing-with-the-changing-world-order.md

 	- US deficits went to countries with surpluses which deposited $ into US banks which invested in emerging economies.
 		- Savings and Loan Associations borrowed short and lent long, exploiting low rates.
 			- When geopolitical issues arose (Vietnam war, watergate, OPEC-induced oil $ spikes, drought-induced food $ spikes) more printing and inflation occured to keep ship afloat.

+#### The Post-Bretton Woods System

+- USD gold conversion suspended 1971.
+- After inflation spiked in 70s chaos, conservative leaders took over in many countries with austerity
+- Value of assets = 1/(value of money + credit)

+#### The Disinflationary and Booming 1980s

+- Interest rates raised high and caused inflationary depressions in debt-burdened emerging economies with many debt defaults since there was no central bank to bail them out.
+- Dollar reserve currency through whole world at this time and US was able to dictate policy to fix our inflation issue.
+Other countries with dollar denominated debt did not have the ability to adapt and struggled to repay

+#### 1990-2008: Globalization, Digitization, and Booming Financed by Debt

+- When interest rates hit zero, assets inflate and expand wealth gaps
+-